Practice Assessment of Competence at Entry (PACE)

 In PACE, a candidate’s ability to practise as a pharmacist in a practice setting is assessed by a College trained and appointed assessor who directly observes and supervises the candidate engaging in practice over a specified period of time.
 Following the assessment, guidance will be offered to candidates with identified practice performance gaps to support appropriate individualized development prior to re-assessment.
 The practice-based registration requirement is met when a candidate demonstrates their readiness to safely and independently practise as a pharmacist.

-Beginning early 2017, all registered pharmacy students beginning their registration process in Ontario will go through PACE.
-Students who have begun Structured Practical Training (SPT) will continue with SPT internship.
+Beginning early 2018, all pharmacist applicants in Ontario applying for first registration as a pharmacist in Canada and who did not graduate from the University of Toronto or the University of Waterloo pharmacy degree program will be required to successfully complete PACE.
+Interns who have begun Structured Practical Training (SPT) will continue with SPT internship.
 The SPT Program will also continue for all pharmacy technician applicants.
 More information can be found in the PACE page of the College website.

 PACE’s Step by Step Process